hmac/hmac.github.io/posts/2019-05-19-ruby-parser-combinators.md

 ```

 The high level parser `parseNumberList` is constructed from small building blocks,
-including several parsers which _modify other parsers_: combinators. `brackets` parses an open bracket,
+including several parsers which modify other parsers: these are called _combinators_.
-the given inner parser, and a closing bracket.
-Because these parsers are generic we can
+`brackets` parses an open bracket, the given inner parser, and a closing bracket.
+Because
-reuse them in many places.
-The end result tends to be a very small amount of code and a
+these parsers are generic we can reuse them in many places.
+The end result tends to be a
-very clear description of the language.
+very small amount of code and a very clear description of the language.

 To parse in the combinator style you need two things: first class functions and custom
 flow control.
 In Ruby we'll model these respectively using Procs and exceptions.